-If the variance weren't granted we would need to have a much smaller building, which O'Reilly can't do due to market necessities, and a new building might not be built thus leaving the old building there with no site improvements.
+If the variance was not granted, then we would need to have a much smaller building, which O'Reilly cannot accept due to market necessities.
+A new building would not be built, thus leaving the old building with no site improvements.